CapsAdmin/NattLua/README.md

 -- note that Function's Any does not include itself.
 This can be done but it's too complicated as an example
 ```

-It's not entirely accurate but those types should behave the same way as number, string, boolean, etc.
+So here, `Number` should be semantically mean the same thing as `number`

 # Numbers

-From literal to loose
+From narrow to wide

 ```lua
 type N = 1